Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 that.
 This is mostly a "new monster" entry.
 Looks like they made their debut in a Gauntlgrym-focused post in Dungeon 183.

-This entry says they're descended from a variety of predatory birds who were lost and trapped in the Underdark a long time ago.
+This entry says they're descended from predatory birds who were lost and trapped in the Underdark a long time ago.
 The evolutionary pressure and uncanny radiation of the Underdark changed them into these monstrous humanoids.
 Their wings have been changed into powerful clawed arms, and their coal-black feathers blend into the darkness.
 They're predatory and ravenous, pulling themselves through narrow underground tunnels and viciously attacking anything that looks even remotely edible.

 Dire Corbies are Medium Natural Humanoids and Level 7 Brutes with 96 HP.
 They attack with **Gashing Beaks** that do immediate and ongoing damage, and when